 The i18n

-object contains the methods we’ll use for managing locales, message catalogs and formatting dates.
+object contains the methods we’ll use to manage locales, message catalogs, and date formatting.
 The I18nProvider

 takes the i18n